Comments and threads

 To add an internal note:

-1. On the issue, epic, or merge request, in the Comment text box, type a comment.
+1. On the issue, epic, or merge request, in the Comment text box, enter a comment.

-2. Below the comment, select the Make this an internal note checkbox.
+2. Below the comment, select Make this an internal note.

 3. Select Add internal note.